Cost of Living in Ireland for International Students 2026

 Expense Average Cost Range per Month

 Students generally prefer a mix of eating out and cooking at home.
-It could be slightly difficult for students to find Indian food ingredients, however, the wide range of Irish food will not allow you to miss home even for once.
-On an average, you would spend around €70 to €100 on food every week while staying as a student in Ireland.
-Here is an average expense list for international students studying in Ireland
+It could be slightly difficult for students to find Indian food ingredients; however, the wide range of Irish food will not allow you to miss home even for once.
+On average, you would spend around €70 to €100 on food every week while staying as a student in Ireland.
+Here is the list of average food costs for international students in Ireland

 Sample Shopping List Average Price